What: stems, leaves

 Bed of alligator weeds.

-Closeup of alligator weed stems, leaves, and flowers.
+Close-up of alligator weed stems, leaves, and flowers.

-Closeup of alligator weed leaves.
+Close-up of alligator weed leaves.

-Cooked alligator weed has a mild, pleasant taste and is a wonderful source of minerals.
-However, the water and mud in which it is growing must be free of any harmful minerals or heavy metals as the plant will gather and concentrate these toxic compounds.
+Warning: The water and mud in which it is growing must be free of any harmful minerals or heavy metals as the plant will gather and concentrate these toxic compounds.
 This accumulating power has been harnessed for bio-remediation of highly contaminated locations.